 Investments including the loans are measured at cost less impairment (carrying value) according to the accounting principles in note 2.
-Impairment is recognised when the carrying amount exceeds the recoverable amount.
+Impairment is recognized when the carrying amount exceeds the recoverable amount.
 Management uses judgement when determining the recoverable amount of the investment units.
-This judgement relates to the estimation of the future cash flows of the invested assets held by the investment units.
-As the investments basically only contain the invested assets, these are the relevant key drivers for the value of these investment units.
+This judgement relates